HopedWall/vgaligner-new-experiments/README.md

 `snakemake --keep-going --cores 8`

-`--keep-going` is required because vgaligner can crash on larger graphs... yet another TODO
+`--keep-going` is required because vgaligner can crash on larger graphs... yet another TODO.

+This generates various subfolders, including `results` (contains the output alignments), `comparisons` (contains the comparisons between truth and alignment), `logs` (contains memory occupation and time for each aligner).

 ## How validation works
 For each graph, do the following: